tarantool/doc/doc/dev_guide/c_style_guide_new.rst

     When editing existing code which already uses one or the other set of types, you should conform to the existing choices in that code.

-#.
-Types safe for use in userspace.

-    In certain structures which are visible to userspace, we cannot require C99 types and cannot use the ``u32`` form above.
-Thus, we use __u32 and similar types in all structures which are shared with userspace.

 Maybe there are other cases too, but the rule should basically be to NEVER EVER use a typedef unless you can clearly match one of those rules.